 Yesteryear strives to clear the way for users to experience a fresh method of watching films instead of the conventional methods available elsewhere.
 In addition, the marketing of Yesteryear is what will ultimately assist its prospects in reaching the masses and convincing them of Yesteryear's capabilities compared to the other industry standards of watching films.
 Upon launch, the project's development will be overseen and managed by an experienced senior software engineer.
 The hired head of development will then supervise a team of junior engineers responsible for making the interface and infrastructure readily accessible to the user, namely the playback options and the viewing formats.

 Furthermore, a marketing director will be responsible for spearheading a campaign promoting Yesteryear's unique take on the cinematic experience.
 Because the only revenue linked with the application is from the one-time purchase fee, there will need to be a recognition of any financial constraints impeding the maintenance of the application's functionality.
-Employees will be encouraged to monitor features significantly adding to the development costs to alleviate this risk.
+Employees will be encouraged to monitor features that significantly add to the development costs to alleviate this risk.
 At the same time, the marketing team will focus on building the advertisement campaign around the one-time fee of $9.99.
 Overall, the community of users is expected to reap the breathtaking benefits of Yesteryear at no additional costs, culminating in an organization's feasibility that is ideal with medium risk.

 Legal Feasibility: